Ryushane/Ryushane/README.md

 ### Hi there 👋

-I'm Shane, a graduate student at BUAA.
+I'm Ryushane, a graduate student at BUAA.
 - 🔭 I’m currently working on low resource utilization accelerator for CNN Training.

 ### 📷 My Website